Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/README.md

 | [Constraints](docs/constraints.md) | Full list of the constraints applied to this problem |

 ## Getting Started
-This project requires Python 3.8.5+

-Please note this tool was created and tested using MacOS Monterey 12.4 on an Intel chip.

-1. Create your virtual environment using e.g. [venv](https://docs.python.org/3/library/venv.html) `python -m venv venv`
-2. Activate your virtual environment using either `venv\scripts\activate` on Windows or `source venv/bin/activate` on MacOS
-3. Install the required dependencies within the virtual environment using the requirements.txt e.g. `pip install -r requirements.txt`
-4. Generate fake data using the built in Fake Data Generator (instructions [below](#using-fake-data))
-5. The Streamlit interface is launched by calling `streamlit run ui.py`
-6. Your results will be saved in the `results/` folder
+This app is deployed on streamlit and can be accessed via [this link](https://uhpt-nurse-scheduler.streamlit.app/)

 ### Using fake data

-This repository includes a [fake data generator](fake_data_generation/) which generates a file of the required structure, allowing a test run of the tool to be done.
+In the UI there is a fake data option in the "Select your data source", which generates a file of the required structure, allowing a test run of the tool to be done.
+(This will also provide a download link for the generated fake data if you would like it).

-To run the test run using fake data, first generate the fake data by running:
-`python fake_data_generation/generate_fake_data.py`

-This will save a file called `fake_data.xlsx` to the `data/` directory.

-Once that is done, you can launch the tool by running `streamlit run ui.py` and selecting `Fake data` from the `Select your data source` drop down.

 ### Using your own data

-If you'd like to use your own data, the fake data generated shows the required structure.
+If you'd like to use your own data, download the "Download Input Template".
 The main requirements are:
 - A tab called 'students' containing the fields described under 'students' [here](config/input_data_dictionary.json)
 - A tab called 'wards' containing the fields described under 'wards' [here](config/input_data_dictionary.json)
-- A tab called 'placements' containing the fields described under 'placements' [here](config/input_data_dictionary.json)
+- A tab called 'placements' containing the fields described under 'placements' [here](config/input_data_dictionary.json) There is a less technical description of how to fill in this input file in the "Input File Details" pop-over in the UI.

 Additional example data can be viewed by generating the fake data as above.

-Your input data file will need to be stored in `data/` and its name added to `config/params.yml` in the `input_file_name` variable within `ui_params`.

-If further support is needed, please get in touch with us for support: england.aiskunkworks@nhs.net

 ## NHS AI Lab Skunkworks
-The project is carried out by the NHS AI Lab Skunkworks, which exists within the NHS AI Lab to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.
+The project was adapted from the work carried out by the NHS AI Lab Skunkworks, which exists within the NHS AI Lab to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.

 Find out more about the [NHS AI Lab Skunkworks](https://www.nhsx.nhs.uk/ai-lab/ai-lab-programmes/skunkworks/).

 Join our [Virtual Hub](https://future.nhs.uk/connect.ti/system/text/register) to hear more about future problem-sourcing event opportunities.
 Get in touch with the Skunkworks team at england.aiskunkworks@nhs.net.

+For any issues with this UHPT version of the scheduler, please contact Emily O'Brien at e.obrien6@nhs.net

 ## Acknowledgements
 This tool is developed, in part, based on [GASchedule.py](https://github.com/mcychan/GASchedule.py) which was used as a starting point for this project